hen-chow/tshirt-app/README.md

 Customised T-shirt application
 Live Demo: https://tshirt-app.herokuapp.com/
 # Overview
-This is the e-commerce web application offers the features for the user to create customise t-shirt.
-The site offers colour option and designs for the t-shirts.
-User can simply drag and drop the images on the t-shirt to preview and confirm the  for user to create a customised t-shirt.
+"Customised T-shirt shop" is an e-commerce web application that offers customers the ability to purchase t-shirts with a custom print.
+Customer are able to select from a range of t-shirt colours and prints in any combination.
+Users can simply drag and drop and resize the print images on the t-shirt to preview the design.
+Customers are also able to create a secure account - this not only allows customers to maintain a history of their online purchases but to also upload their own prints to use.

+## User profile summary
+When customers create an online account - a personalised profile page is generated.
+The "Your Profile" page displays all own prints uploaded and history of all submitted customer orders.
 * Ruby version 5.0.2

 * System dependencies